atc0005/check-vmware/README.md

 Of note:

+- This monitoring mode asserts that all hardware versions match.
 - The resource pool named `Desktops` is excluded from evaluation.
   - this results in *all other* resource pools visible to the specified user account being used for evaluation